Gnosticism: Persian Gnosticism

-The Persian Schools, which appeared in the western Persian province of Babylonia (in particular, within the Sassanid province of Asuristan), and whose writings were originally produced in the Aramaic dialects spoken in Babylonia at the time, are representative of what is believed to be among the oldest of the Gnostic thought forms.
-These movements are considered by most to be religions in their own right, and are not emanations from Christianity or Judaism.
+The Persian schools, which appeared in the western Persian Sasanian province of Asoristan, and whose writings were originally produced in the Eastern Aramaic dialects spoken in Mesopotamia at the time, are representative of what is believed to be among the oldest of the Gnostic thought forms.
+These movements are considered by most to be religions in their own right and are not emanations from Christianity or Judaism.